malharinamdar/DiabetesCare-AI/README.md

 # DiabetesCare-AI
-DiabetesCare-AI - Gemini based diabetes prediction along with a Q & A Chatbot
+diabetes prediction along with a Q & A Chatbot

 ## Table of Contents
 - [Installation](#installation)